V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 ## Active and Passive

 A talent may add a passive effect, which is always active and does not require input, or enable an action.
-The type of action (Action, Quick Action, or Free Action) is specified, and the energy cost is listed in parentheses.
+The type of action (Action, Quick Action, Internal Action, or Free Action) is specified, and the energy cost is listed in parentheses.

 ## List of Talents